This post will teach you how to create and fund a Bitcoin account (wallet) in Nigeria.

 To deposit BTC from another wallet:

-Say your friend wants to send you BTC or you want to transfer your BTC in another wallet to Binance.
+Say your friend wants to send you BTC or you want to transfer your BTC to another wallet to Binance.

-You will be able to do that following these steps:
+You will be able to do that by following these steps:

 - Go to “Wallet” and select “Fiat and Spot”.